techidaily/site-twitter-clips/source/_posts/updated-in-2024-understanding-aspect-ratio-regulations-on-twitter.md

 Many hashtags might be used on a post, but when it comes to Twitter, less is more.
 So try to stick to 1-2 important hashtags in your Twitter copy.

 ![use trending hashtags for twitter](https://images.wondershare.com/filmora/article-images/2022/02/twitter-aspe%20ct-ratio-3.jpg)

-### 4\.
-Flash that Logo

-Twitter recommends that brands place their logos within their video frame and just immediately at the start of the video to drive brand association from the beginning.
-When logos are placed evidently, the brand recall will increase by 30%.

-You can also put your logo in the upper right or left-hand corner of your video to increase the chances of the brand recall but make sure it is in a more catchy position.

 <!-- affiliate ads begin -->
 <a href="https://bluettius.sjv.io/c/5597632/2139119/17108" target="_top" id="2139119">